Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/brave-beta.md

  Brave Beta is an early preview for new versions of Brave.

- This script lets you choose between the official binary and the AppImage.
+ This is the official "beta" release.

  ![Screenshot](https://upload.wikimedia.org/wikipedia/commons/8/83/Brave_Browser_Welcome_Page.png)